deadlyvipers/dojo_rules/introduction.md

 Hi, this is my git tutorial from Code School.
-My favortie Code School path is Python.
+My favortie Code School path is iOS.